emmajanedrews/base-template/_posts/2017-10-10-how-affordable-are-homes-in-the-wasatch-front-market.md

 To put all of this into perspective, let’s take a moment by talking about mortgage rates and affordability.
 Mortgage rates haven’t changed as much as was predicted.
 All in all, we’re hovering around the 4% mark.
 As prices have increased, this has helped things to remain affordable.

 **If you look at the average price of a $320,000 home at 4% on a 30-year mortgage, your principal and interest payment would be about $1,527.** Ten years ago, the average price of a home was just $271,000 but the average interest rate was 6.5%.
 This meant the mortgage payment was actually $1,707.
-With these conditions, it costs about 12% less to buy a home today than it was 10 years ago.
+With these conditions, it costs about 12% less to buy a home today than it did 10 years ago.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.